Trading Isn’t Hard. Unstructured Trading Is the Problem

 Freedom does not mean doing anything you want.
 Freedom without boundaries makes you run wild.
 You lose self-control, and your behaviour changes.
 I’ve personally hit that rough phase.

-Not because markets are difficult, but because unstructured trading removes structure and discipline.
+Unstructured trading removes structure and discipline.

 Trading is a business, not a hobby